erickduran/blog/_posts/2020-05-18-distroless.md

 - Do you scan your Docker images for vulnerable dependencies?
 - Do you pentest your final Docker containers in runtime?

 From experimenting with distroless, I encountered that it is way easier to start setting up your environment the right way from the beginning.
 Google uses [Bazel](https://bazel.build/) to build the images and properly test them before pushing them to their registries.
 You can adopt these practices to at least address the first two questions from above.
+The third can be achieved on the test stage by getting a [DAST](https://en.wikipedia.org/wiki/Dynamic_application_security_testing) tool.

 ## Final comments
 If you want to create and deliver secure containerized production applications, you should take give a chance to distroless images.
 Some of the advantages include, but are not limited to: